Lamb cooked in ginger and aromatic spices

 - Add the blended tomato and chilli mix and stir well and cook the tomatoes down on a medium heat until the oil starts collecting in little wells

-- Add the remainder spices bar the garam masala and stir into the mixture
+- Add the remainder spices and salt and stir into the mixture

 - Add the meat to the pan and make sure you cover all the pieces with the tomato spice mixture

-- Sprinkle on the garam masala and fold it into the meat, lower the heat and cover and cook for 30 minutes checking it every 10 mins to ensure it’s not stick to the pan
+- Lower the heat and cover and cook for 30 minutes checking it every 10 mins

 - Cook the lamb until the meat is tender and the sauce is thick and sticks to the meat.